derfc/Canvas/README.md

 ### Clear All

-- Clear all content of both draft and real canvas.
+- Clear all content of both draft and real canvas

 ### Undo/Redo